Skip to main content

 Year 1

-Unit 1 is an introduction to your course, your College, the University and London.
-Students come from many diverse educational backgrounds and a part of this unit will enable to reflect on your own background and how that shapes the way you approach your course.
+This unit is an introduction to your course, your College, the University and London.
+Students come from many diverse educational backgrounds and a part of this unit will enable you to reflect on your own background and how that shapes the way you approach the course.

 Year 2